Histological organization of pharynx, Structure & function of esophagus

 - The nasopharynx, lined by the respiratory epithelium, pseudostratified ciliated columnar epithelium with goblet cells.

-- The oropharynx, a common passage for air and food lined by non-keratinized stratified squamous epithelium.
+- The oropharynx, is a common passage for air and food lined by non-keratinized stratified squamous epithelium.

 - The laryngopharynx (hypopharynx), is lined by non-keratinized stratified squamous epithelium.